hobbbbies/sql_liter/README.md

 ## On-Disk Storage & Paging

 SQL Liter stores all B+ tree nodes directly as fixed-size pages on disk.
+Conceptually, this was a very new approach to me, as up until now, all the data structures I've written have used memory layouts only.

 - Each page is `PAGE_SIZE` bytes (4KB).
 - Every leaf/internal node occupies exactly one page.